Protect your Android from threats

 Most mainstream browsers already offer a few basic protections against web tracking.
 Firefox and Safari block third-party cookies by default, and you can set Chrome and Edge to do so as well.
 In your browser settings, you’ll also be able to configure your browser to send a Do Not Track request whenever you visit a website.
 But as mentioned above, most sites ignore these.

 If you’re happy with your current browser, anti-tracking software is a particularly effective solution.
 But if you’re willing to switch, a secure browser — like Avast Secure Browser — can outfit you with anti-tracking protection built right in.
 Not only will Avast Secure Browser block ads and web tracking, but its built-in encryption and anti-phishing technology will strengthen your online security as well.
-Download free Avast Secure Browser today and enjoy a smooth and fast internet browser loaded with privacy-protection features.
+Download the free Avast Secure Browser today and enjoy a smooth and fast internet browser loaded with privacy-protection features.

 Specialized anti-tracking software like Avast AntiTrack is designed with one goal in mind: keeping web trackers out.
 These tools find and block trackers, including cookies and beacons, showing you which websites are tracking you and with what type of technology.